maziac/DeZogPlugin/Readme.md

 # State

-The plugin is working with CSpect v2.12.17.
+The plugin is working with CSpect v2.12.22.
-The state is: it is working but still experimental.
+The state is: it is working but still experimental, (but almost stable).

 What should work is:
-- Continue/StepInto/StepOver/StepOut (see "Known Problems")
+- Continue/StepInto/StepOver/StepOut
-- Lite reverse stepping
 - Memory display
 - Register display
 - Setting breakpoints
 - Sprite display

-What's not working/not tested:
-- Breakpoint conditions (not tested)

 # Plugin Installation